orientechnologies/orientdb-docs/Distributed-Architecture.md

 }
 ```

-Cluster the server node "usa" is the owner for cluster `client_usa`, so "usa" is th eonly server can create records on such cluster.
-Since every server node has own clusters where is the owner, every node is able to create records, but on different clusters.
-Since the record clusters are part of a class, when the user executes a `INSERT INTO client SET name = "Jay"`, the local cluster is selected to store the new client.
-If the operation is executed on the server "usa", the "client_usa" cluster is selected.
-If on the server "europe", then the cluster "client_europe" would be selected.
-The important thing is that from a logical point of view both records are always client, so if you execute the following query `SELECT * FROM client`, both record would be retrieved.
+The server node "usa" is the owner for cluster `client_usa`, so "usa" is the only server can create records on such cluster.
+Since every server node has own cluster per class, every node is able to create records, but on different clusters.
+Since the record clusters are part of a class, when the user executes a `INSERT INTO client SET name = "Jay"`, the local cluster is selected automatically by OrientDB to store the new "client" record.
+If this INSERT operation is executed on the server "usa", the "client_usa" cluster is selected.
+If the sam eoperation is executed on the server "europe", then the cluster "client_europe" would be selected.
+The important thing is that from a logical point of view, both records from clusters "client_usa" and "client_europe" are always instances of "client" class, so if you execute the following query `SELECT * FROM client`, both record would be retrieved.

 ### Distributed transactions